 Our installed base of ADVANCE accounts is supported by our customer service department.
 We are not actively pursuing new ADVANCE customers.
-ADVANCE sales and account support outside the US is handled by our network of independent distributors.
+Interest expressed in new ADVANCE systems by potential customers is handled by our customer service department and our marketing department.
+Internationally, ADVANCE sales and account support is handled by our network of independent distributors.

-Our marketing support for SENSUS, NC-stat DPNCheck and ADVANCE is led by our Senior Vice President of Commercial Operations with staff in our corporate office.
+Our marketing support for SENSUS, NC-stat DPNCheck and ADVANCE is provided by our Senior Vice President of Commercial Operations and staff in our corporate office.

-We invest effort and expense in technical, clinical, and business practices training for our commercial operations team, marketing staff and independent sales representatives.
+We invest significant effort and expense in technical, clinical, and business practices training for our commercial operations team, marketing staff and independent sales representatives.
+We also require attendance at periodic sales and product training programs.
 Promotion and sales of medical devices are highly regulated not only by the FDA, but also by the U.S. Centers for Medicare and Medicaid Services, or CMS, and the Office of Inspector General, or OIG, and, outside the United States, by other international bodies, and are subject to federal and state fraud and abuse enforcement activities.
-See "- FDA and other Governmental Regulation" below.
+See FDA and other Governmental Regulation below.